 Gunderson, R. (2012).
 Meat and inequality: Environmental health consequences of livestock agribusiness.
 Environmental Justice, 5(1), 54-58.

-Kahler, J. S., & Gore, M. L. (2012).
+Kahler, J. S. and Gore, M. L. (2012).
 Beyond the cooking pot and pocket book: Factors influencing noncompliance with wildlife poaching rules.
 International Journal of Comparative and Applied Criminal Justice, 35(2), 1-18.

-Kelly, J. R., & Abel, T. (2012).
+Kelly, J. R. and Abel, T. (2012).
 Fostering ecological citizenship: The case of environmental service-learning in Costa Rica.
 International Journal for the Scholarship of Teaching and Learning, 62(2), Art.
 16.

 Gore, M. L., Muter, B. A., Lapinski, M. K, Neuberger, L., & Van Der Heide, B. (2011).
 Risk frames on shark diving websites: Implications for global shark conservation.
 Aquatic Conservation: Marine and Freshwater Ecosystems, 21(2), 165-172.